hai-vr/documentation/docs/products/prefabulous/conversions/convert-vrc-constraints-to-unity-constraints.md

 - **2.1.0**: Added.

-Classification: *This component is application-agnostic, but requires either component stubs or the VRC SDK to be installed.*
+Classification: *This component is application-agnostic, but requires either component stubs or the VRC SDK to be installed.
+If neither is installed, it will not result in compilation errors, but the component will have no effect.*